GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/printing/index.md

 ### cancelJob()

 This example uses the `onJobStatusChanged` handler to hide a 'cancel' button when the `jobStatus` is neither `PENDING` or `IN_PROGRESS`.
 Note that on some networks or when a Chromebook is connected directly to the printer, these states may pass too quickly for the cancel button to be visible long enough to be called.
-This is greatly simplified the printing example.
+This is greatly simplified printing example.

 ```javascript
 chrome.printing.onJobStatusChanged.addListener((jobId, status) => {